BlackRock Inc. Cuts Stake in NiSource Inc. (NI)

 Price T Rowe Associates Inc /md/ holds 15,451,516 shares representing 3.80% ownership of the company.
 In it's prior filing, the firm reported owning 27,245,143 shares, representing a decrease of 76.33%.
 The firm decreased its portfolio allocation in NI by 72.00% over the last quarter.

-Geode Capital Management, Llc holds 8,281,368 shares representing 2.04% ownership of the company.
-In it's prior filing, the firm reported owning 8,057,684 shares, representing an increase of 2.70%.
-The firm decreased its portfolio allocation in NI by 9.04% over the last quarter.
+VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 9,324,239 shares representing 2.30% ownership of the company.
+In it's prior filing, the firm reported owning 9,342,064 shares, representing a decrease of 0.19%.
+The firm decreased its portfolio allocation in NI by 10.86% over the last quarter.

 This story originally appeared on Fintel.